JoshSargent/JoshSargent/README.md

 ### References:

-<h3> "Joshua is nothing short of first-rate in his approach to his studies - and engages fully in the wider extra-curriculum.
+<h4> "Joshua is nothing short of first-rate in his approach to his studies - and engages fully in the wider extra-curriculum.
 I cannot praise him more highly." - J Thurlbourn - Form Tutor </h3>
-<h3> "Joshua is a highly motivated student who would be very dependable in any situation" - K Stevenson - Teacher </h3>
-<h3> "We would like to congratulate Joshua on his appetite and desirle to learn, his drive and enthusiasm for IT" - S Fowler - Head of IT @ Godolphin</h3>
+<h4> "We would like to congratulate Joshua on his appetite and desirle to learn, his drive and enthusiasm for IT" - S Fowler - Head of IT @ Godolphin</h3>

 <hr>